LAB02-Research/DeepL-Translator/README.md

 Thanks to DeepL for provided such a great translation service!

-This project uses various opensource projects, please consult their individual licensing if you plan to use any of their code.
+This project uses various open source projects, please consult their individual licensing if you plan to use any of their code.

 DeepL Translator released under the [MIT license](https://opensource.org/licenses/MIT).